rust-lang/book/nostarch/chapter03.md

 | Binary           | `0b1111_0000` |
 | Byte (`u8` only) | `b'A'`        |

-*Table 3-2: Integer literals in Rust.*

 So how do you know which type of integer to use?
-If you're unsure, Rust's defaults are generally good choices, and integer types default to `i32`: it’s generally the fastest, even on 64-bit systems.
-The primary situation in which you'd use `isize` or `usize` is when indexing some sort of collection.
+If you’re unsure, Rust’s defaults are generally good choices, and integer types default to `i32`: it’s generally the fastest, even on 64-bit systems.
+The primary situation in which you’d use `isize` or `usize` is when indexing some sort of collection.

 #### Floating-Point Types

 Rust also has two primitive types for *floating-point numbers*, which are numbers with decimal points.
-Rust's floating-point types are `f32` and `f64`, which are 32 bits and 64 bits in size, respectively.
-The default type is `f64`, as it’s roughly the same speed as `f32`, but has a larger precision.
-It is possible to use an `f64` on 32 bit systems, but it will be slower than using an `f32` on those systems.
-Most of the time, trading potential worse performance for better precision is a reasonable initial choice, and you should benchmark your code if you suspect floating-point size is a problem in your case.
-See Chapter XX for how to run benchmarks.
+Rust’s floating-point types are `f32` and `f64`, which are 32 bits and 64 bits in size, respectively.
+The default type is `f64` because it’s roughly the same speed as `f32` but has a larger precision.
+It’s possible to use an `f64` type on 32-bit systems, but it will be slower than using an `f32` type on those systems.
+Most of the time, trading potential worse performance for better precision is a reasonable initial choice, and you should benchmark your code if you suspect floating-point size is a problem in your situation.
+Chapter XX shows you how to run benchmarks.

-Here's an example showing floating-point numbers in action:
+Here’s an example that shows floating-point numbers in action:

 Filename: src/main.rs